What's the best insurance for a holiday rental?

 magazine_image

-Besides carefully selecting your guests to avoid unpleasant surprises, it’s also advisable to get holiday rental insurance.
+Besides carefully selecting your guests to avoid unpleasant surprises, it’s also advisable to get insurance for your holiday home.
 You’ll protect your home and gain peace of mind.
 Nothing may happen, but if it does, your insurance will cover the expenses.
 However, it all depends on the coverage you’ve chosen.

 Holiday rental liability insurance is specially designed for holiday rental properties and covers you against third parties.
 In other words, if any mishap occurs at the property, you’ll be covered, and the insurance will take care of it.